ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```
 The four numbers are in matters of the WTS 1984 web Mercator auxilary sphere and they represent the X-Min, Y-Min, X-Max and Y-Max of the rectangle surrounding the local market polygon Polygons_Pop_Den_S51 for S51 GO.

 We use those four numbers by referring to them as so GO extent to change the extent of the mind map frame.
-To do that, we we need to use a camera object although we are only using today a property is a camera
+To do that, we we need to use a camera object although we are only using today a property is a camera 2D.

+_"Extend is not a direct property of the Camera object because it is not an explicit property but rather a deriv"_